bhdouglass/dice-roller/README.md

 # Dice Roller

-A simple dice rolling app for Ubuntu Touch.
-Contains various different kinds of dice!
+A dice rolling app for Ubuntu Touch.
+Contains various different kinds of dice for use with many different kinds of games and pen & paper RPGs!

 This a for of the [Dice Roller app by Robert Ancell](https://launchpad.net/dice-roller).